lokalise/i18n-ally/README.md

 In some cases, you may use modules, monorepo or other philosophies to organize your locale files.

-**For example**, you have following directory structure need to be config.
+**For example**, you have the following directory structure need to be config.

 ```
   packages